ACodes3/BeautyEComm/README.md

 ---

-Demo
+# Demo
-I do not have a live demo fort his pproject, only the YouTube video.
+I do not have a live demo fort his project, only the YouTube video.

 ---

-License
+# License
 This project is licensed under the MIT License (i guess).